ronnieholm/Playground/FlatToTreeStructure/README.md

      |      |  c_4
 ```

-Assumptions are that
+Here assumptions are:

 - 1. Ids are unique
-- 2. the result is an object hierarchy, not a graph
+- 2. Result is an object hierarchy, not a graph
-- 3. rows are sorted
+- 3. Rows are sorted

-The equivalent table is:
+The equivalent tree is:

 ```text
 a_1